hotosm/osm-merge/docs/conflation.md

 *modified* attribute set, and the version has been incremented.
 In JOSM under the **File** menu, select the **Update Modified** menu item.
 This will sync the modified feature with current OSM.
-At that point all that needs to be done is validate the modified features, znd upload to OSM.
+At that point all that needs to be done is validate the modified features, and upload to OSM.

 When ODK Collect is used but has no data extract, conflation is more complicated.
 For this use case, a more brute force algorythm is used.
 Initially any building polygon or POI within 7 meters is found by querying the database.
 Most smartphone GPS chipsets, even on high-end phones, are between 4-9m off from your actual location.
+That value was derived by looking at lots of data, and can be changed when invoking the conflation software in this project.
 Once nearby buildings are identified, then the tags are compared to see if there is a match.

 For example, if collecting data on a restaurant, it may have a new name, but if the nearby building is the only one with an